If you’re looking to improve your smile, there are many dental choices available to you.

 Other considerations in choosing a veneer:

 - Before a veneer is made, your teeth and gums must be healthy.
-Tully can treat any problems before your veneers are made.
+Our doctors can treat any problems before your veneers are made.

 - There may be a period of adjustment, a few days to a week, to get used to the feel of your restored teeth.